Carpenter Brut: Origins

 Hueso describes the beginnings of Carpenter Brut as "a joke," and contends that the name Carpenter Brut is a play on words, derived from the surname of filmmaker and composer John Carpenter and the champagne Charpentier Brut.
 The idea to make electronic music stemmed from wanting to write music alone rather than being in a band, with Hueso explaining in 2017 that "Electro music is perfect for that, especially when you’re not a good musician like me.
 I don’t know how to play guitar; it would have been a poor decision."

 EPs and Trilogy (2012–2015)

 Carpenter Brut's 2012 and 2013 EPs were released on BlackBvs Records.
 The third EP, in 2015 (and all subsequent releases, as of April 2020), were released on Hueso's own No Quarter Prod label.
 The label was created with the intention of allowing Hueso to remain independent and maintain control over his own image and art.
 Additionally, two songs from TRILOGY (Le perv and Roller Mobster) were used in the soundtrack for Hotline Miami 2: Wrong Number.
 The track "Escape from Midwich Valley" was used in one of the game's trailers.

+When working on a trailer for Festival de l’Etrange, director duo Raphaël Hernandez and Savitri Joly-Gonfard (working under the name Seth Ickerman) approached Hueso with the request to use the track "Hang'em All" for the trailer's soundtrack.
+Having been aware of the duo and liking their "DIY and smart" approach to their work, Hueso allowed use of the track and Ickerman went on to direct all of Carpenter Brut's music videos for the first three EP's.
+For the music video to "Turbo Killer," Hueso gave "carte blanche" to the directors, with the only stipulation that they "give birth to certain characters" he had in mind.
+Hueso saw the video two weeks before its wide release and described his reaction to it as "thrilled [...] like a kid opening his Christmas presents," and wondering "how the fuck did they do that?"